AlmuHS/GNUMach_SMP/README.md

 - Solved ioapic enumeration: changed linked list to array
 - Initialized *master_cpu* variable to 0
 - Initialized *ktss* for master_cpu
+- Enable cpus using StartUp IPI, and switch them to protected mode